Expert Nutrition Services for Disease Prevention and Management

 Our registered dietitian nutritionists work hand-in-hand with referring physicians and multidisciplinary health care team members to deliver coordinated and cost-effective care.

-Outpatient Food and Nutrition Services Included in Many Health Plans
+Outpatient Clinical Nutrition Included in Many Health Plans

 Many insurance companies do cover some or all of the cost for nutrition counseling, also referred to as medical nutrition therapy (MNT).
 However, because plans vary greatly, it is recommended that patients contact their insurance company regarding coverage for medical nutrition therapy.
 Patients must obtain a physician's referral prior to their visit; our staff can assist with obtaining the referral.